 - Embedded Browser Controls

-Browser extensions comes with LeanFT installation.
+Browser extensions come with LeanFT installation.
 After installation, you can find these at path <LeanFT Installtion>\Installations\<Browser Folder>

 Setup Chrome, Mozilla and Safari Just by Drag-Drop